whoward/docs/markdown/reference/rest-api.md

      --data-binary @/path/to/your_file_name
 ```

 This can be scripted in any programming language.
-Just make sure the HTTP method being used is POST and the Content-Type header is correct.
+Just make sure the HTTP method being used is POST and the `Content-Type` header is correct.

-Please note that our temporary storage retains files for only 24 hours.
-We recommend users of this service upload files via our REST API every time their tests are about to run, as part of their build process.
+**Optional Query Params:**

+By default, the API prevents overwriting files already stored in Sauce temporary storage.
+The `overwrite=true` query parameter (shown in the example above) can be added to allow overwriting.

 ## JS Unit Testing